anttisalonen/progbook/rst/bus2.rst

 We should now be able to define a class to hold the current GPS data, and parse a file holding such data.

 *Exercise*: Define a class for current GPS data.
 It should include a member variable of type enum class Kind.
-Write code to read in a file of current GPS data to generate a vector of objects of your class, and test your code.
+Write code to read in a file of current GPS data to generate an std::vector of objects of your class, and test your code.

 Now that we're able to parse in all the data we need, it seems that, apart from any necessary glue code, the actual logic we need to implement is reduced to: